Turkey

 Turkey Stuffing & Dressing

 Stuffing or Dressing?
 Science or Tradition?
 Going the dressing route makes the whole roasting process easier and gives you better control of the turkey.
-Somehow, though, it lacks a little of the homey atmosphere a stuffed turkey conveys.
+Somehow, though, it lacks a little of the homey atmosphere and culinary tradition a stuffed turkey conveys.
 Your call.
+This is a companion page for our complete instructions for Roasting a Turkey.

 Stuffing and Dressing are made from the same recipes except Dressing will have about 2 cups of chicken stock added.
 Stuffing is stuffed into the turkey where it is exposed to juices from the bird.
 Dressings are put in a casserole and baked, getting their juices from the added chicken stock.